tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 * the *storage index* can only be used to retrieve (not decrypt) the ciphertext-bearing share.
 * the *storage index* is already persistently present on the storage node in the form of directory names in the storage servers ``shares`` directory.
-* the request is made via HTTPS and so only Tahoe can see the contents, therefore no proxy servers can perform any extra logging.
+* the request is made via HTTPS and so only Tahoe-LAFS can see the contents, therefore no proxy servers can perform any extra logging.
-* Tahoe itself does not currently log HTTP request URLs.
+* Tahoe-LAFS itself does not currently log HTTP request URLs.

 ``PUT /v1/immutable/:storage_index/:share_number``
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!